top of page

 IMG_20240129_122824_562_edited.jpg

-Mentoring for Women Writers.
+Mentoring for Women Writers

-The WiC project will provide a funded opportunity for two local women coming out of the Grief & Creative Writing Group
+The WiC project will provide a funded opportunity for six local women coming out of the Grief & Creative Writing Group to develop and explore their writing over six months.

-Tutor, mentor, and novelist Mez Packer will work
+Tutor, mentor, and novelist Mez Packer will work alongside facilitator, researcher, and poet Rebecca Althaus to nurture the women's creative growth.

 20231003_111641.jpeg